-Located on Broadway Street and College Boulevard in West Memphis, the campus includes approximately 84 acres.
-The centerpiece is the \$12 million Donald W. Reynolds Center for Educational Excellence which was funded primarily through an \$8 million grant from the Reynolds Foundation.
-The 64,000 sq.-foot facility includes the state-of-the-art Sandra C. Goldsby Library Media Center and Dr. Barbara C. Baxter Learning Success Center, an award-winning multimedia conference room, a food service area, a testing room, computer labs, a bookstore, additional meeting rooms, and office space.
+The centerpiece of the campus is the \$12 million Donald W. Reynolds Center for Educational Excellence, located on the south side of campus.
+This facility was funded primarily through an \$8 million grant from the Reynolds Foundation.
+The 64,000 sq.-foot facility includes the state-of-the-art Sandra C. Goldsby Library Media Center, the Dr. Barbara C. Baxter Learning Success Center, an award-winning multimedia conference room, a food service area, a testing center, computer labs, the campus book store, as well as offices housing Admissions and Records, Financial Aid, Student Support Services, and Finance.